Onyx0504/THE-CODE/README.md

 # THE-CODE
-Run this code and you will be luckey
+Run this code in eclipse and you will be luckey